harshdoesdev/rayql/README.md

 ## Schema Definition

-You can define your database schema by creating a RayQL file called `schema.rayql` and then running `rayql generate schema.rayql`.
+You can define your database schema by creating a RayQL file called `schema.rayql`.

-For example, it may look something like this:
+For example, it might look something like this:

 ```rayql
 # Enum for user types